uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Roundhouse Park and CN Tower](https://goo.gl/maps/3oZbcarwnRr)

 If you've seen one Toronto sizzle reel, this area was probably heavily featured.
 Surrounded by glass walled condos, the Roundhouse Park is easy walking distance from the [SkyDome](https://www.mlb.com/bluejays/tickets) (now often known by the inferior moniker *The Rogers Centre*), the [Air Canada Centre](https://www.aircanadacentre.com) (go Raptors!),  [Ripley's Aquarium](https://www.ripleyaquariums.com), [Steamwhistle Breweries](https://steamwhistle.ca), and of course, the [CN Tower](http://www.cntower.ca/en-ca/home.html) (it's 553 m tall, if you read the [Table of Contents](#table-of-contents)).
-This area is a short walk from Union Station and the 510 Spadina streetcar line.
+This area is a short walk from Union Station at the bottom of the Line 1 subway or from the 510 Spadina and 509 Harbourfront streetcar lines.

 ### [The Harbourfront Centre](http://www.harbourfrontcentre.com)